 Becoming Bertha Faye

-When Bertha Faye made her appearance again on Monday Night Raw, she became fodder for Jerry “The King” Lawler and his one-liners.
-"It looks like Harvey Wippleman just became the Tom Arnold [in reference to his then-wife Roseanne] of the WWF!
+When Bertha Faye appeared again on Monday Night Raw, she became fodder for Jerry “The King” Lawler and his one-liners.
+"It looks like Harvey Wippleman just became the Tom Arnold [about his then-wife Roseanne] of the WWF!
 Her Levi’s aren’t 501s; they’re 747s!"

-Gone was Monster Ripper, the beast who’d quickly dispatched babyface Alundra Blayze in front of a surprised crowd.
+Gone was the imposing Monster Ripper, the beast who’d quickly dispatched Alundra Blayze in front of a surprised crowd.
 Now in her place was the laughable Bertha Faye.